Kim Dae-eui

-Kim Dae-Eui (Korean: 김대의; born 30 May 1974) is a South Korean football player who plays for Home United FC as a winger and attacker.
+Kim Dae-Eui (Korean: 김대의; born 30 May 1974) is a South Korean football manager and former player, who is currently the head coach of Chinese football club Nantong Zhiyun.

 He started his career as a professional footballer at Seongnam Ilhwa Chunma.
 In Seongnam, he won the MVP award of the K-League's 2002 season.
 Before he joined Seongnam, he was a member of Korea U-20 team in 1992 and Universiade team in 1997.

 In 2004, he joined another Korean club side Suwon Samsung Bluewings and helped the team to become the Korean champions in the same year.

 He is member of 30–30 Club since 16 June 2007.

 He is a close friend with fellow footballer Choi Sung-Yong, who played with him in the national team and at the Bluewings.